-Before you dispose of oil -- from your car's oil change, a boat motor, a motorcycle or even a chainsaw -- remember that it can be recycled and refined over and over again, and it maintains its quality.
-However, a survey commissioned by Valvoline revealed that one-third of Americans don't even realize that used motor oil can be recycled.
+Before you dispose of the oil left over from an oil change in a car, a boat motor, a motorcycle, or even a chainsaw, remember that it can be recycled and refined over and over again, and still be used for a variety of purposes.

 Used motor oil recycling is the law in most cities and states.
 Though the federal government doesn't regulate used motor oil as a hazardous waste, some states do because of the environmental risks and health hazards that oil presents.

 Once oil gets into a drinking water supply, for example, it's very difficult, time-consuming and expensive to remove.
 The Environmental Protection Agency estimates that the oil from just one oil change could contaminate 1 million gallons of water.

 Major companies also encourage oil recycling, if only because it's better for their bottom line: while it takes about 42 gallons of crude oil to produce 2.5 quarts of motor oil, it takes just one gallon of used motor oil to be refined into the same amount of "new" motor oil.